isaacnmm/pestpolicy-hugo2XX/content/posts/best-swing-sets-under-500/index.md

 Parents can rest easy knowing that this product meets all ASTM playground safety standards.
 Thus, the safety of your children is the priority of the manufacturers.

-This Sportspower slide and Trampoline Set can fit perfectly in medium or large yards and can accommodate eight kids all playing simultaneously.�Its weight capacity is 800 pounds total and 100 per child.
+This Sportspower slide and Trampoline Set can fit perfectly in medium or large yards and can accommodate eight kids all playing simultaneously.Its weight capacity is 800 pounds total and 100 per child.
 The recommended age is 3 to 8 years.
 When assembled, it measures 179 x 96 x 74.

 Pros:
 - Meets all ASTM playground safety standards